Hearing Loss Prevention Techniques

 Custom Ear Protection Helps Protect Your Hearing

 Ear plugs and ear molds made specifically for your ear will fit more snugly in your ear canal to help block high-decibel sounds.
-Clarke Hearing Center can provide custom ear protection and ear molds for your smart devices.
+The Clarke Hearing Center can provide custom ear protection and ear molds for your smart devices.
 We also offer sleep plugs made specifically for you.

 Ear Protection for Musicians

 What’s the best ear protection for drummers?
 What hearing protection do professional musicians use?
 Ask us about Musician Plugs ER-9, 15, 25 and In-Ear Musician’s Monitors and get your jam on without worrying about hearing loss.

 Did you know that as a first responder you’re at a high risk of losing your hearing?
 If you’re in law enforcement you have an 80 percent chance of developing noticeable hearing loss.
 Firefighters, rescue workers, EMT and other first responders are also high risk.
 You may love your job, but between exposure to high-decibel noise like sirens, megaphones, gunshots and even traffic damages the sensitive parts of your ear over time.
 Be sure to ask us about special ear protection for shooting, military and other special needs.